-Sarah Lummis is a fellow in Biochemistry.
+Sarah Lummis (Director of Studies) is a fellow in Biochemistry.
 She works on the molecular characterisation of neurotransmission-gated ion channels (which are involved in the rapid chemical transmission of nerve impulses at synapses).

 Dan McKenzie is a Professor of Earth Sciences interested in geophysics, geodynamics and tectonics.
 He has a current project on the structure of planetary lithospheres and the generation of melt.